chef/knife-vrealize/README.md

  * `--bootstrap-protocol`: winrm/ssh
  * `--server-create-timeout`: increase this if your vRa environments takes more than 10 minutes to give you a server.
  * `--bootstrap-version`: use to tie to a specific chef version if your group is not current
+ * `--extra_params`: a hash of other data to set on a catalog request, most notably custom properties.
+It should follow `key=type:value` format. eg: `--extra-param hardware-config=string:Micro`
  * `-N`: node-name of the chef node to create.
 The gem will automatically create a node name with prefix `vra-` if not specified

 Most of these can be set in your `knife.rb` to simplify the command: